Breaking News

 Here are some of the things Mark Alcott has been up to recently, in addition to sitting as an arbitrator and litigation neutral in pending domestic and international cases:

-• Mr. Alcott’s most recent article addresses the misuse of the Frist Amendment to enable antisemitism on college campuses.
-Entitled “What the Constitution Does Not Say”, it was published in Harvard Magazine and can be accessed via the “Publication and Speaking Engagements” section of this website.
+• More timely than ever is Mr. Alcott’s article on the misuse of the First Amendment to enable antisemitism on college campuses.
+Entitled “What the Constitution Does Not Say”, it was published in Harvard Magazine and can be accessed via the Publication and Speaking Engagements section of this website.